openfisca/extension-template/README.md

 ### Setting-up a Virtual Environment with venv

-In order to limit dependencies conflicts, we recommend using a [virtual environment](https://www.python.org/dev/peps/pep-0405/) with [venv](https://docs.python.org/3/library/venv.html).
+In order to limit dependency conflicts, we recommend using a [virtual environment](https://www.python.org/dev/peps/pep-0405/) with [venv](https://docs.python.org/3/library/venv.html).